 Providing new materials is especially important if you have a gifted child or a child who craves new experiences, information, etc. Some children truly are wired to need new all the time.

 This has been one of our greatest challenges with parenting Caroline.
 While some kids might enjoy playing with the same things over and over again, she doesn’t (except her stuffed animals!).
-Once she’s figured something out, she’s ready to move on to a new challenge.
+Once she’s figured something out, she’s ready to move on to a new challenge which is why busy bags are an epic waste of time and money for us.
 Children who are wired to explore and learn in an intense way truly do need us to provide them with more than the average child.

 The Delight of New Materials to Explore